xwzappest/guide/ticktick/ticktick_web_app/how_to_add_a_new_list.md

-##How to add a new list?
+###How to add a new list?
-On the left panel, click the　“＋”　 icon next to list to add a new list.
-You will be asked to add a list name, pick a color and select whether to show this list in “All” list.
+1.Click the “＋” icon near “List” on the left panel.

+2.Enter a list name and select a color.